matthewsedlacek/sezzle-calculator-socketio/README.md

 ## Testing

-To quickly test the application, open the live demo and input the below function into the console to submit 10 messages.
+To quickly test the application, open the live demo, enter a username, and input the below function into the console to submit 10 messages.

 ```javascript
 const mult = document.querySelector("button[name='*']");